 GPS Coordinates: 36.80444, -80.06014

-Enjoy land and water based recreation at this attractive and well maintained U.S. Army Corps of Engineers Campground.
-Philpott Lake stretches 2,900 acres and has over 100 miles of shoreline.
+Enjoy land and water based recreation at this attractive and well-maintained U.S. Army Corps of Engineers Campground.
+Goose Point Recreation Area is located on Philpott Lake, which stretches 2,900 acres and has over 100 miles of shoreline.
 Though it may be too cold to water ski, an autumn boat ride or fishing trip will enhance your campout.

-Recommended Fall Fun: Head to nearby Ferrum for the Blue Ridge Folklife Festival, held at Ferrum College.
+Head to nearby Ferrum for the Blue Ridge Folklife Festival, held annually at Ferrum College.
 Check out the folk music, sit in on a storytelling, enjoy the food and crafts.
 Or go visit nearby Fairy Stone State Park.
-Hiking trails, history and the strange minerals that give the park a name are there to be discovered.
+Hiking trails, history, and the strange minerals that give the park its name are there to be discovered.

 North Bend Park Campground